Tired of your constant sinus congestion? Chemical cautery may help.

 Chemical cautery therapy is a painless, office-based, non-invasive treatment for a wide variety of sinus problems.
-It was initially developed at the University of Iowa and has been used in several other ENT practices in the Midwest.
+It was initially developed at the University of Iowa and has been used in several ENT practices across the country.

-The chemical cautery treatment process is a non-invasive approach to managing chronic sinus problems.
-It involves a series of treatments over time (usually 2-3 treatments per year) to maintain long-lasting relief from symptoms and protection from infections.
-Chemical cautery frequently takes the place of other medications, in some cases eliminating the need for antihistamines, decongestants, and nasal sprays.
-This makes it a very cost-effective and time efficient treatment.
+Chemical cautery frequently takes the place of other medications, in some cases eliminating the need for antihistamines, decongestants and nasal sprays.
+This makes it a very cost-effective and time-efficient treatment.

-Doesn’t “cautery” mean the nose is being damaged or burnt?
+Doesn’t “cautery” mean the nose is being damaged or burned?

 No. Chemical cautery has been used for decades, and no complications have been reported.
 The medications used are very mild and cannot injure the nasal lining.